skylight-hq/skylight.digital/_projects/usaf_wxpo_cloud_migration.md

 We started by emphasizing team communication, forming and adhering to a shared vision and strategy and establishing more cohesive cross-team processes.
 We then took on the developer experience, fostering increased autonomy and implementing modern and ergonomic developer tools.

-Through user research and service design interviews, we took a holistic look at the factors affecting WxPO’s ability to migrate their applications to the cloud.
+Through the application of service design techniques, we took a holistic look at the factors affecting WxPO’s ability to migrate their applications to the cloud.
 We then used our findings to craft targeted solutions around several aspects of WxPO operations.

 Service design helped us improve the developer onboarding experience, reducing multiple pain points for new team members.
 It also allowed us to address process barriers blocking digital transformation.
 We also documented specific opportunities to improve the customer experience with new capabilities enabled by the cloud.